Raphael40/Java-Course/module_1/02_setup/01_setup.md

 ## IntelliJ Idea

-IntelliJ is an integrated development environment designed spcifially for Java and Kotlin development created by JetBrains.
-Once you have installed it you can specify the location of the JDK you have downloaded and configure Intellij to run your Java code from inside InteliJ's own system.
+IntelliJ is an integrated development environment created by JetBrains specifically for Java and Kotlin development.
+Once you have installed it, you can specify the location of the JDK you have downloaded and configure IntelliJ to run your Java code from inside IntelliJ's own system.
+You can also manage and install new JDKs onto your machine from IntelliJ.

 Download and install the free version of IntelliJ from here: [https://www.jetbrains.com/idea/download/?section=windows](https://www.jetbrains.com/idea/download/?section=windows) (You may need to scroll down the page for the free, open source community version).

-Once installed it will prompt you to connect your JDK (and you can even download a JDK through it if you haven't got one already).

 <div style="text-align: center;" >
     <img src="images/jetbrains.svg" alt="vscode logo" width="200"/>